Hadeel-Hamoud/E_Survey/README.md

 ##  Installation
-1. Clone this repository into your Odoo **addons** directory
+1. Clone this repository into your Odoo **addons** directory.
-2. Restart your Odoo service
+2. Restart your Odoo service.
-3.Activate the module:
+3. Activate the module:
    Go to Apps in Odoo backend.
    Search for eSurvey.
    Install the module.